The 4 Hottest Digital Nomad Cities 2025

 Access & Stability

-Visa rules in Vietnam can be a bit of a drag — they change often, and the process isn’t always smooth.
+Visa rules in Vietnam are not great.
+They change often, and the process is (almost) always annoying.
 That said, things are improving.
 The best option right now is the 90-day e-visa, which you can apply for online and extend if needed.
-For short-to-mid term stays, it works well enough — just don’t expect the easiest bureaucratic ride.

 4. Chiang Mai, Thailand